MCorentin/Solanum_chilense_assembly/README.md

 Scripts and files used to perform the de novo assembly of Solanum chilense (LA1972).

+The gene models predicted by Augustus are available in [S.chilense.LA1972.gff](Augustus/S.chilense.LA1972.gff)

+The organelle assemblies and annotations are available under [organelles/](organelles/)

 ## How to cite

 Coming soon